bustosjuan/aws-deeplens-recipes/content/300_intermediate/320_track_coffee_consumption/324_setup_ui/_index.md

 This project showcases the power of the AWS DeepLens device in introducing developers to machine learning and IoT.
 Using a combination of AWS services, we were able to build this app in a short amount of time, and so can you!

-### About the Authors

-{{< figure src="/images/040_track_coffee_consumption/044_set_up_ui/jc-100.jpg" class="floatleft" caption="João Coelho is a Solutions Architect at Amazon Web Services in London.
-He helps customers leverage the AWS platform to build scalable and resilient architectures on the cloud and is especially interested in serverless technologies.
-Outside of work, he enjoys playing tennis and traveling." >}}

-{{< figure src="/images/040_track_coffee_consumption/044_set_up_ui/lt-100.jpg" class="floatleft" caption="Laurynas Tumosa is a Technical Researcher at AWS in London.
-He enjoys building on the platform using AWS Machine Learning Services.
-He is passionate about making AI technologies accessible for everyone.
-Outside of work, Laurynas enjoys finding new interesting podcasts, playing guitar, and reading." >}}

-{{< figure src="/images/040_track_coffee_consumption/044_set_up_ui/ld-100.jpg" class="floatleft" caption="Lalit Dayalani is a Solution Architect at Amazon Web Services based in London.
-He helps AWS customers to provide guidance and technical assistance helping them understand and improve the value of their solutions on AWS.
-In his spare time, he loves spending time with family, going on hikes and spends way too much time indulging in too much television." >}}